I recently bought myself a 32-inch Polar Lights Enterprise — and she is glorious.

 Some Enterprise history

 The Enterprise was first made manifest in a four-inch wood and cardboard prototype by Matt Jefferies.
 The final version was the 11-foot hero ship that currently resides at the Smithsonian’s National Air and Space Museum.
-But when you watch The Cage, the ship on your screen is the smaller interim version built by Richard C. Datin.
-It would also be seen in later episodes when stock footage was used.
-It is the length of that model that inspired both Master Replicas and Polar Lights to make their ships 32 inches.
+But between those two ships was an interim version, built by Richard C. Datin.
+When you watch The Cage, the ship on your screen is that smaller ship, and it is also seen in later episodes when stock footage was used.
+The length of that model inspired both Master Replicas and Polar Lights to make their ships 32 inches.

 But here is some deep-cut Star Trek knowledge: both companies are a little off.
 Datin died in 2011 and in 2016 his son, N. Datin McDonald, self-published The Enterprise NCC 1701 and the Model Maker, an account of his father’s career.
 He prints many of his father’s notes, including this: “Taking a ruler, the overall length from the leading edge of the primary hull to the aft end of the nacelles is 33 3/4 inches.”